 Researchers who have contributed to the intellectual property developed under a university research contract may also be eligible for a share of the university's proceeds.
-This share can be determined by Ryerson's Intellectual Property Committee, formed under the "Faculty and Staff Ownership of Research Results," a policy currently under review.
-This can be obtained through the Internet at http://www.ryerson.ca/ORS.
+This share can be determined by TMU's Intellectual Property Committee, formed under the "Faculty and Staff Ownership of Research Results," a policy currently under review.
+This can be obtained at torontomu.ca/research.